RobertHue/DTrackPlugin/README.md

 ## About
 This is a plug-in for the Unreal Engine 4.19 or later with the purpose of native integration of the Advanded Realtime Tracking DTrack and DTrack2 tracking solutions.

+It enables you to use a DTrack Tracking System (i.e. ART CoCap target set or other targets) to control a virtual character inside Unreal in realtime.

+### Sidenotes:
 It supports both Blueprint and native C++ usage.
 This plug-in includes the official DTrack SDK 2.4.1 in binary form.
 Its license is identical to this.

 ## Preconditions